-"Should my kid have a pediatric allergy consultation if they keep sneezing in the spring?
+"Should my kid have a pediatric allergy consultation if they keep sneezing in the spring?"

 My child is about 6 months old and keeps sneezing now that it's spring.
 Should he see an allergist?
 Or is it way too early?

 However, as with many issues in pediatrics, the use of any medication can often require closer analysis to make sure that it is safe to give to a young child.
 The best place to start with your child is with his or her pediatrician.
 He or she can do a more thorough history and exam and place your child's new symptoms in the context of his or her development and environment.
 Depending on the outcome of that evaluation, it is possible that your pediatrician may be able to prescribe a medication option to help control your child's symptoms.
 You will be able to discuss the risks and benefits of medications in a young child with the doctor who knows you and your family the best.
 If it seems that a referral to a specialist is warranted, your doctor can also help facilitate this referral.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.